-Science Objectives for a Post-Launch SMAP Aircraft-Based Field Campaign
+SMAPVEX16 and Science Objectives for a SMAP Aircraft-Based Field Campaign

-Summarizing from above, post-launch Cal/Val of SMAP involves the assessment of products and improving the performance of the algorithms.
+Cal/Val of SMAP involves the assessment of products and improving the performance of the algorithms.
 The SMAP Project Science Team (ST) and the Cal/Val Working Group provide guidance to the Cal/Val activities of SMAP.
-Over the course of several meetings and workshops a consensus on priorities has been developed on what field campaigns can and should address.
+Over the course of several meetings and workshops a consensus on priorities was developed on what field campaigns can and should address.
 The following is a list of science issues that can only be addressed using an aircraft-based campaign

 - Investigate and resolve anomalous observations and products